 Biochemical cycles of atmospheric trace gases, their interactions on global and regional scales, and their significance for the chemistry in the atmosphere.
 Important fundamental concepts central to understanding air pollutants, e.g., the formation of aerosols and the transformation and removal of species in the atmosphere.
 Same as CEE 447.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: CHEM 102, PHYS 211, and MATH 241.

 Introduces the fundamentals of python programming as applied to numerical modeling within the earth and environmental sciences.
-Basic systems concepts and systems thinking in the contexts of hydrological, climatic, geochemical, and other environmentally relevant systems.
-Students identify key processes and relationships in systems, represent these elements quantitatively in models, test the models, use them to predict system behavior, and assess the validity of the model predictions.
+Students will identify key processes and relationships in systems, represent these elements numerically, use models to predict system behavior, and assess the validity of the model predictions.
 Previous models developed include Eulerian representations of global energy balance, glaciation, population, and a Lagrangian volcanic plume model.
 No computing background is required, but a prior course on integral calculus is strongly recommended.
-Same as ESE 421, GEOG 421, GEOL 481, and NRES 422.
+Same as ESE 421, GEOL 481, GGIS 421, and NRES 422.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: Junior, senior, or graduate standing in a natural science, geography, natural resources and environmental studies, or engineering.
 No Computing background is required, but prior course on integral calculus is strongly recommended.

 Provides students with first-hand experience with computer models used to study climate change and permits them to test hypotheses, develop scenarios, learn about the implications of various structures of the modeled system, and evaluate the climatic impacts of anthropogenic emissions.
 Students perform calculations and produce model scenarios using a web interface to our Integrated Science Assessment Model (ISAM).
 3 undergraduate hours.
 3 graduate hours.